 1. The story starts with the church of St. Philip, built and consecrated in 1715.

-Due to the rapid growth of the town in the 17th century, a notable English Baroque architect was hired to design an Anglican church that would serve the growing population of Birmingham.
+Due to the rapid growth of the town in the 17th century, a notable English Baroque architect was hired to design an Anglican church.
 Influenced by the churches of Borromini, Thomas Archer included a dome, volutes, giant pilasters, oval windows, rusticated stonework and a balustrade with decorative urns in the structure.
 Certainly, its main highlights are the four beautiful stained-glass windows, designed by Pre-Raphaelite artist Edward Burne-Jones that depict the scenes from the life of Christ.

 2. Additions to the initial design were made in 1725.